mhcrnl/ogcalc/doc/ogcalc.rst

    myclass c;
    c.add(2);

-\noindent would be written like this using GObject:
+would be written like this using GObject:

 .. code-block:: c

    myclass *c = myclass_new();
    myclass_add(c, 2);

-\noindent The difference is due to the lack of a :c:data:`this` pointer in the C language (since objects do not exist).
+The difference is due to the lack of a :c:data:`this` pointer in the C language (since objects do not exist).
 This means that class methods require the object pointer passing as their first argument.
 This happens automatically in C++, but it needs doing